 14. Always secure all the maintenance logbooks at the same time as possession of the aircraft as logbooks can sometimes later become an extortion tool. (withholding vital maintenance records pending payment of previously undisclosed ‘additional charges or taxes’).

 "Aircraft and helicopters are like boats/yachts or classic cars where purchasing one is normally always a very personal and emotional transaction for the buyer (even for commercial use).

-As such it will normally always involve great personal attention to the detail with buyer communications normally being enthusiastic, helpful, responsive and conversational."
+As such it will normally always involve great personal attention to the detail with buyer communications normally being enthusiastic, helpful and responsive."